ettebaDwop/dareyproject-3/backend_configuration.md

  to verify installation od Node.js we will run the command:

      `node -v && npm -v`

- this command would display the version of node.js if installed.
+This command would display the version of node.js if installed.

 ### Application Code Setup
 Create a new directory, "Todo" and change into the directory using the following commands: